-- 61. Some AI systems are seen as "black boxes" due to their complex internal functioning; they can learn from data with various levels of autonomy, making it challenging to explain how decisions are reached (eg why a consumer's insurance application has been rejected or accepted) or the role/weights of specific variables (eg a consumer's address, age, driving experience etc) or combinations of variables in the outcome of the AI system.
-This is particularly the case when the AI system is trained with large data sets (also known as big data). - 62.
-Transparency and explainability are related to fairness and non-discrimination since transparency is a prerequisite for revealing problems with explainability and ensuring accountability.
-This is relevant because ICP 19 states that supervisors should ensure that insurers and intermediaries "act with due skill, care and diligence when dealing with customers".
-ICP 19 also highlights the importance of treating customers fairly and providing clear, timely and adequate information allowing them to make informed decisions.
-This is also highlighted in the IAIS' Draft Application Paper on how to achieve fair treatment for diverse consumers.11 - 63.
+65. Some AI systems are seen as "black boxes" due to their complex internal functioning; they can learn from data with various levels of autonomy, making it challenging to explain how decisions are reached (eg why a consumer's insurance application has been rejected or accepted), or the

+- role/weights of specific variables (eg a consumer's address, age, driving experience etc) or combinations of variables in the outcome of the AI system.
+This is particularly the case when the AI system is trained with large data sets (also known as big data).
+Moreover, as with human decision-making processes, there may be inherent biases or a lack of transparency. - 66.
+Transparency and explainability are key to building trust and ensuring accountability for understanding the unique risks to consumers, such as the potential for unlawful discrimination.
+This is relevant because ICP 19 states that supervisors require insurers and intermediaries "act with due skill, care and diligence when dealing with customers".
+ICP 19 also highlights the importance of treating customers fairly and providing clear, timely and adequate information allowing them to make informed decisions.13 - 67.
 A lack of understanding of the functioning of an AI system may also have implications from a prudential perspective.
 For example, if an AI system is used in underwriting and inadvertently fails to price risk segments accurately, the insurer could potentially acquire risks at a premium level that is insufficient to meet the future claims cost.
 To prevent this, it is important to have effective systems of risk management and internal controls in line with ICP 8.
-Given insurers often rely on AI systems developed by third parties, adequate oversight should extend to these AI systems. - 64.
-This section provides guidance on key considerations about how these ICPs should be applied in the context of a transparent and explainable AI system that follows a proportional risk-based approach.
+Given insurers often rely on AI systems developed by third parties, adequate oversight should extend to these AI systems. - 68.
+This section provides guidance on transparency and explainability considerations arising from Al systems.
+Transparency is generally understood as providing accessible information about how an Al system is used, while explainability involves clarifying how the Al system arrives at its outcomes.